rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Prearchive_Cleanup/Prearchive_Cleanup_Overview.md

 ## What Is the CNDA Prearchive?

 The CNDA prearchive is a staging area where images are uploaded and stored temporarily before being formally archived into the main archive.
 It serves as a temporary holding space, allowing researchers to review, organize, and manage their data before archiving.
 This ensures that only relevant and properly vetted data is moved into the main archive.

+The prearchive was designed as a temporary holding area for researchers to review and process sessions before archiving them.
+However, sessions are often left unreviewed, with some remaining in the prearchive for months or even years.
+To address this issue, we are now undertaking a cleanup of the prearchive.

 ---